 For most cardholders, the practical question is which lounge network has presence at the airport(s) you actually use.
 The 2026 coverage breakdown for major US hubs:

 The pattern across major airports: Amex Centurion has the strongest geographic coverage at major US hubs and selected international hubs.
-Sapphire Lounges currently cover a smaller subset focused on east coast US plus Las Vegas.
+Sapphire Lounges currently cover a smaller subset focused on the east coast plus Las Vegas.
 Capital One Lounges are concentrated at a handful of hubs but expanding through 2026.
 Priority Pass has presence almost everywhere but quality varies.

-For travellers based at airports with Centurion Lounge presence and travelling primarily solo or as a couple: Amex Platinum delivers the strongest lounge experience.
+Compare a private charter quote →For travellers based at airports with Centurion Lounge presence and travelling primarily solo or as a couple: Amex Platinum delivers the strongest lounge experience.
 The $895 annual fee is the constraint, justified only when the lifestyle credits also fire for your spending pattern.

 For travellers based at airports with Chase Sapphire Lounge presence and travelling with family: Chase Sapphire Reserve's two-free-guest policy is the structural win.
-The $795 annual fee plus the meaningful family-friendly lounge access combination is the strongest family-traveller value in the premium card market in 2026.
+The $795 annual fee plus the family-friendly lounge access combination is the strongest family-traveller value in the premium card market in 2026.

 For value-conscious solo travellers at airports with Capital One Lounge presence: Capital One Venture X at $395 remains a strong card despite the February 2026 changes.
 The lost guest access matters less for solo travellers.